Fania/magic-SVG/readme.md

 - [ ] broken filter for order >= 7
 - [ ] check animation for >= order 7
+- [ ] fix print styles for all orders

 ## References